Know Your Pushkar Camel Fair 2019

-- It gets very crowded during the fair-keep a close eye on your belongings and stay on your guard.
-Don’t carry excessive cash, avoid falling into tourist traps.
+- It gets very crowded during the fair, keep a close eye on your belongings and stays on your guard.
+Don’t carry excessive cash, and avoid falling into tourist traps.
 Again, a local guide is indispensable if you want to feel secure.

 Share or bookmark this page for your future use (I know you’re ready to do something)!
 Other not-to-miss important Indian festivals, includingDiwali (Festival of Lights) and Holi Festivall, are what you may be interested in too.

 In closing, just a kind reminder that Pushkar Camel Fair is NOT just about camels.
 When encountering the people, sound, smell, and religious happenings, be open and friendly, and enjoy what the fair is for - I am sure you will go home with lots of precious pictures and stories!

 If you wish to have more detail about this wonderful event or want to experience it with Odyssey, feel free to reach us directly at firstname.lastname@example.org as we will be more than happy to help you arrange your visit.